Japan says likely to avoid U.S. sanctions on Iran

-The sanctions, aimed at pressuring Tehran to prevent its nuclear programme being used to make weapons, will punish financial institutions that deal with Iran’s central bank, the channel for oil transactions.
+The sanctions, aimed at pressuring Tehran to prevent its nuclear program being used to make weapons, will punish financial institutions that deal with Iran’s central bank, the channel for oil transactions.

 A breach of the sanctions could result in companies being shut out of the U.S. market, which could prevent Japan’s biggest banks from operating in the world’s largest economy.